-Hip osteoarthritis happens when the cartilage in the joints of the hips wears off, leaving the bones unprotected.
-It can result in a painful hip joint when the bones rub against the other during movements.
+Hip osteoarthritis happens when the cartilage in the joints of the hips wears down, leaving the bones unprotected.
+It can result in a painful hip joint when the bones rub against each other during movements.
 The hip joint may ultimately fail which may limit a person’s mobility.

-According to a study published in The Permanente Journal, 9.2% of adults aged 45 and more develop hip osteoarthritis and it’s more common to women than men.
+According to a study published in The Permanente Journal, 9.2% of adults aged 45 and above develop hip osteoarthritis and it’s more common in women than men.
 The Center for Disease Control, on the other hand, states that symptomatic hip osteoarthritis occurs among 18.5% of men and 28.6% of women.

 What are the symptoms of hip osteoarthritis?

 The pain of hip osteoarthritis may start in the side of the hip, spread to the front of the groin and then radiate towards the thigh.
 In some cases, the pain may extend to the buttocks and the back of the thighs.

 The discomfort brought on by hip osteoarthritis may be aggravated by weight-bearing and vigorous activities like doing sports, outdoor gardening, jogging, walking and standing for too long.
 Some simple movements, such as getting in and out of the car, or rising from a seated position, can also be hard to do when the hip joints are frail.

 Hip osteoarthritis can worsen over time, especially with frequent physical activities.
 It may also cause the following symptoms, which our hip doctor has to assess to get an accurate diagnosis: